ShahedSabab/Fake-or-Not/README.md

 • Tensorflow 2.0 is used.<br/>
 • The model is trained in google colab.<br/>
 • BERT-large (24 layer, 1024 hidden, 16 heads) is used for training.<br/>
-• Dropout layer and L2 regularization have been applied to reduce overfitting.<br/>
+• Dropout layer and L2 regularization have been added to reduce overfitting.<br/>
 • 84.5% accuracy is achieved.<br/>

 # Preprocessing